update September 27, 2022

 call for a thorough investigation — by a new Republican administration — of the deadly “Fast and Furious” operation perpetrated by Department of Justice officials who approved and allowed illegal sales of guns to known violent criminals

-Here is the link to the 2016 Republican Party Platform on Health
+Here is the link to the 2016 Republican Party Platform

 exploring the HEART of healthcare change